lagimik/PartnerCrucible/_posts/2023-07-07-GenerativePartnerCrucible.md

 - [Marketplace Metered Billing APIs Link](https://learn.microsoft.com/en-us/partner-center/marketplace/marketplace-metering-service-apis): These APIs are essential when you want to create custom metering dimensions for an offer to be published in Partner Center.
 Integrating with the metered billing APIs is necessary for any purchased offer with plans that emit usage events.
 - [Integration Services landing zone accelerator](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/app-platform/integration-services/landing-zone-accelerator).

+Visit the [Partner Crucible Digital and Applications Innovation](https://lagimik.github.io/PartnerCrucible/DigitalAppsandInnovationSolutionArea) topic page for more partner resources.

 ![ ModernWorkSolutionArea.md ]( /PartnerCrucible/assets/images/ModernWorkSolutionArea.md-image.png )